ruisp666/topic_search/README.md

 ### Testing

-A suite of [tests](test_routes.py) was designed to ensure the functionality and consistency of the endpoints.
+A suite of [tests](api-test_routes.py) was designed to ensure the functionality and consistency of the endpoints.
 As of this version, they all pass for the local version.

 ### Further Development
-In the next versions of this web service we will add more tests
+In the next versions of this web service we will add more unit and client tests.
+We will also add another model to consider a single topic modelling for all the sections.

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)